Miller Community Center Solar Microgrid

-Seattle City Light partnered with Seattle Parks and Recreation to implement a microgrid installation project at Miller Community Center, located in the Capitol Hill neighborhood.
-The project components include a battery energy storage system, solar panels and microgrid controls.
+Seattle City Light partnered with Seattle Parks and Recreation to install a solar-powered microgrid with battery energy storage at Miller Community Center, located in the Capitol Hill neighborhood of Seattle.

 microgrid system components